Authing/authing-wxapp-sdk/README.md

 - `code`: Call [wx.login()](https://developers.weixin.qq.com/miniprogram/dev/api/open-api/login/wx.login.html) get the `code`，no user authorization is required.
 Required。
 - `options`: Optional。
-- `options.iv`: `open-type` is `getUserInfo` [微信 Button 组件](https://developers.weixin.qq.com/miniprogram/dev/component/button.html) returned `iv`。`iv` and `encryptedData` are required，The Authing server will attempt to encrypt user data from 'iv' and 'encrypteddata'.
+- `options.iv`: `open-type` is `getUserInfo` [Weixin Button Component](https://developers.weixin.qq.com/miniprogram/en/dev/component/button.html) returned `iv`。`iv` and `encryptedData` are required，The Authing server will attempt to encrypt user data from 'iv' and 'encrypteddata'.
 Manual authorization is required for the first time.
 Optional.
-- `options.encryptedData`: `open-type` is `getUserInfo` [微信 Button 组件](https://developers.weixin.qq.com/miniprogram/dev/component/button.html) returned `encryptedData`。`iv` and `encryptedData` are required.
+- `options.encryptedData`: `open-type` is `getUserInfo` [Weixin Button Component](https://developers.weixin.qq.com/miniprogram/en/dev/component/button.html) returned `encryptedData`。`iv` and `encryptedData` are required.
 The server will attempt to encrypt user data from 'iv' and 'encrypted data'.
 Manual authorization is required for the first time.
 Optional.
-- `options.rawData`: `open-type` is `getUserInfo` [微信 Button 组件](https://developers.weixin.qq.com/miniprogram/dev/component/button.html) returned `rawData`.
+- `options.rawData`: `open-type` is `getUserInfo` [Weixin Button Component](https://developers.weixin.qq.com/miniprogram/en/dev/component/button.html) returned `rawData`.
 Choose between 'iv' + 'encrypteddata'.
 If 'rawdata' is passed, the authing server will directly use the data as the user's profile.
 Manual authorization is required for the first time.
 Optional.

 #### Example